Command & Conquer Remastered Collection: Music

 Command & Conquer: Remastered Collection contains the original music of the games, remasters of those tracks, and some music that was either cut or lost for the original titles, done by Frank Klepacki.
 In addition, Klepacki, along with the fan band The Tiberian Sons, remixed and performed 22 more tracks specifically for the remaster, based on their performance at MAGFest 2019, featuring tracks from the first two games, as well as a few tracks from later games (Renegade, Tiberian Sun, Red Alert 2, the expansion Yuri's Revenge, and Red Alert 3).

 Reception

-Command & Conquer Remastered Collection received "generally favorable reviews", according to review aggregator Metacritic.
+Command & Conquer Remastered Collection received "generally favorable reviews", according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.

 Alex Battaglia of Digital Foundry wrote that "Command and Conquer Remastered plays, looks, and sounds great".
 Ben Kuchera of Polygon wrote that it was "a respectful but surprisingly full-featured dive back into the world of Command and Conquer".
 Destructoid's Chris Moyse described the game as "a masterclass in how to re-energise a classic title".